josefarias/hotwire_combobox/README.md

 ### Validity

-The hidden input can't have a value that's not in the list of options.
+Unless `name_when_new` is passed, the hidden input can't have a value that's not in the list of options.

 If a nonexistent value is typed into the combobox, the value of the hidden input will be set empty.